Running Nextflow pipelines on Puhti

 WtP is a scalable and easy-to-use workflow for phage identification and analysis.
 More details about the pipeline can be found here.

-Login to Puhti and install Nextflow using the conda environment as instructed above.
+Login to Puhti and load Nextflow module as instructed above.

 Set-up WtP pipeline on Puhti